dabdine-r7/s3script/README.md

-# s3script: a fast, flexible way to process object metadata on s3
+# s3script: a fast, flexible way to recursively process object metadata on s3

 # Setup